plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

     > help(plot)

-I nearly always want the lines in my plots to be thicker.
+:large_blue_diamond: I nearly always want the lines in my plots to be thicker.
 Here is how to triple the thickness of the plotted line using the `lwd` (line width) setting:

     > plot(x,y,type="l", lwd=3)

-Finally, make the plotted line blue using the `col` (color) setting:
+:large_blue_diamond: Finally, make the plotted line blue using the `col` (color) setting:

     > plot(x,y,type="l", lwd=3, col="blue")

 [Here is a very helpful PDF file](https://www.nceas.ucsb.edu/~frazier/RSpatialGuides/colorPaletteCheatsheet.pdf) showing many named colors.

 Also, there are many other settings that affect plots.
 Get help on the `par` command to see these (just about any setting you can specify for `par` also works for `plot`):